-Impersonating a public officer such as a cop, soldier, or judge is illegal in Nevada.
+Impersonating a public officer such as a cop, soldier, or judge is illegal under Nevada NRS 199.430.
 Courts may impose penalties including fines and possibly jail.
 But a skilled Nevada criminal defense attorney may be able to get the charges reduced or possibly dismissed.

 Continue reading to learn about the Nevada offense of public officer impersonation.
 This article explains the law, penalties, and defenses.

 Definition of “impersonation of an officer” in Nevada

 Like it sounds, the legal definition of the Nevada crime of “impersonation of an officer” is when someone defrauds or injures another by falsely holding him/herself out as either a: